To say I was somewhat happy to hear about the Blade 330X, would be considered an understatement.

 Finally, a cost effective, not overly powerful 3S powered, 450 size, ready to fly RC helicopter.
 Perfect for those getting into collective pitch who don't want to waste time or money on micros.
 It's about time!

-As I state on my Best RC Helicopter Page, there was a big hole in the entry level RTF market for this type of helicopter ever since the Blade 450X and Trex 450 Plus DFC (links to reviews I did on both), were unfortunately discontinued a few years ago in favor of higher voltage/power, more costly, hard core 3D smacking capable helicopters.
+As I state on my Best RC Helicopter Page, there was a big hole in the entry level RTF market for this type of helicopter.
+The Blade 450X and Trex 450 Plus DFC (links to reviews I did on both), were great options, but unfortunately discontinued a few years ago in favor of higher voltage/power, more costly, hard core 3D smacking capable helicopters.

 The Blade 330X, just like the 450X excels at this wide spanning growth potential & varied flying styles while keeping costs at bay for the collective pitch newbie.

 450 size RC helicopters are large enough to see at distance and have decent flight times, yet are not too intimidating.
 They can handle wind better than micro's and the components generally last longer, plus they are easier to work on.
 They also generally give you the most rotor size to dollar ratio of all heli sizes.

 I get comments from way more people stating that "after flying a larger heli, they will never fly a micro again", than I do stating after flying a micro, they will never fly a large heli again.

 In fact, I have never once got that comment.

 To see Blade has gone back to the basics with a great "nuts & bolts" 450 size, easy & economical to live with 3S powered helicopter, should give all beginners new the hobby reason to smile.

 should also give all current Blade 450 3D & 450X owners reason to